Battle of Pleasant Hill: Prelude

 The Union side lost 18 pieces of artillery at the Battle of Mansfield.
 These were turned on the Union forces the next day at Pleasant Hill.
 Confederate Brig.
 Gen. Jean Jacques Alexandre Alfred Mouton was killed during the Battle of Mansfield, April 8, 1864; Brig.
 Gen. Camille J. de Polignac commanded Mouton's forces at Pleasant Hill.
 Confederate Trans-Mississippi Department commander Lt.
 Gen. Edmund Kirby Smith, who was at Shreveport, received a dispatch from Taylor that reached him at 4 a.m., April 9.
 It informed him of the Battle of Mansfield.
-Smith then rode 45 mi to Pleasant Hill, but did not reach there in time for the battle — arriving around nightfall.
+Smith then rode 45 mi to Pleasant Hill, but did not reach there in time for the battle—arriving around nightfall.

 Among the Union regiments fighting at Pleasant Hill on April 9 was the 47th Pennsylvania Infantry Regiment.
-Part of the Second Brigade in Emory's XIX Corps, the 47th Pennsylvania was the only regiment from the Keystone State to fight in the Union's 1864 Red River Campaign.
+Part of the Second Brigade in Emory's 14th Corps, the 47th Pennsylvania was the only regiment from the Keystone State to fight in the Union's 1864 Red River Campaign.
 Led by Col. Tilghman H. Good, the 47th Pennsylvania sustained a significant number of casualties, including several men who were captured by Confederate troops.
-Held initially at Pleasant Hill, POWs from the 47th Pennsylvania and other Union regiments were marched and moved by rail to the largest CSA prison west of the Mississippi, Camp Ford, which was situated near Tyler, Texas.
+Held initially at Pleasant Hill, POWs from the 47th Pennsylvania and other Union regiments were marched and moved by rail to the largest Confederate prison west of the Mississippi, Camp Ford, which was situated near Tyler, Texas.
 Other members of the 47th ended up at Camp Groce near Hempstead, Texas, and/or at the Confederate hospital in Shreveport.